nabla-ml/nabla/docs/api/transforms/xpr.md

     fn: Function to trace (should take positional arguments) *primals: Positional arguments to the function (can be arbitrary pytrees)

-Returns:
+## Returns

 JAX-like string representation of the computation graph

 Note:
     This follows the same flexible API as vjp, jvp, and vmap: